-Just some of the things you will be saying as you start the property search are: “Ooh, look at this one, it has a roof terrace.”
-Or, “This one has a man cave!”.
+Just some of the things you will be saying as you start the property search are: “Ooh, look at this one, it has a roof terrace.” and “This one has a man cave!”.
 Or, “I need that walk-in wardrobe!”
 Online resources like Funda or VBO are great.
-Or go into the Estate Agents offices and talk to them.
+Or go into the Estate Agents’ offices and talk to them.
 The internet sites did not replace them!
 One massive advantage is that they will be aware of stock that is coming onto the market through their deep local knowledge.
 They will do the visits with you and advise you on the pros and cons of the properties.
-Their fee will be between 1 – 1.75% of the sale price excluding VAT.
+Their fee will be between 1 – 1.75% of the sale price, excluding VAT.
 It’s very important to choose wisely who you work with and not just the house.
-Trust is paramount and the vast majority of stage agents are serious and trustworthy people.
+Trust is paramount, and most estate agents are serious and trustworthy people.

 Winning the bid and purchasing

 You will be making a bid for a home.
 That is what will happen.
-If you win the bid and sign a purchase contract you have the right to cancel within 3 days.
+If you win the bid and sign a purchase contract, you have the right to cancel within 3 days.
 This is the cooling-off period.
 You do not need to give an excuse for cancelling it.
-This is a really good thing. as it will allow you to reconsider a rash decision.
+This is a perfect thing. as it will allow you to reconsider a rash decision.
 Secondly, your purchase will be subject to you getting finances.
-If you are well prepared then this will be a simple formality.
+If you are well prepared, then this will be a simple formality.

-A notary will be used to make sure of all the legal matters in the transfer of ownership.
-There are buyer’s costs and these are roughly 6% of the purchase price.
-They include the 2% transfer tax, the costs for the notary, the estate agent’s fees, mortgage advice fee, costs for registration, appraisal and valuation reports and you will need an interpreter.
-When things are all clear and moving forward you will need to put 10% of the sale value in the notary’s escrow account.
+A notary will be used to ensure all the legal matters in the transfer of ownership.
+There are buyer’s costs, and these are roughly 6% of the purchase price.
+They include the 2% transfer tax, the costs for the notary, the estate agent’s fees, mortgage advice fee, costs for registration, appraisal and valuation reports, and you will need an interpreter.
+When things are all clear and moving forward, you will need to put 10% of the sale value in the notary’s escrow account.